-Searching for a phrase will dramatically focus your search results.
-Rather than finding results for 3 ungrouped words, the search engine will return results for the phrase.
+Searching for a phrase using "double quotation marks" will dramatically focus your search results.
+Rather than finding results for three ungrouped words, the search engine will return results for the phrase.

-This example search in Google Scholar demonstrates the power of phrase searching:

-- Illegal wildlife trade = 190,000 results - "Illegal wildlife trade" = 10,200 results sentenc!
-AND (teenager OR youth OR adolescent)
+This example search in Google Scholar demonstrates the power of phrase searching: Illegal wildlife trade = 190,000 results "Illegal wildlife trade" = 10,200 results